elonen/ldap_authz_proxy/README.md

 ## Packaging

-The server can be packaged for Debian variants with `cargo install cargo-deb && cargo deb`.
+The server can be packaged for Debian variants with `./build-deb-in-docker.sh` (or to build locally, `cargo install cargo-deb && cargo deb`).

-This is the recommended way to install it when applicable.
+To install, issue `dpkg -i ldap-authz-proxy_*.deb`, edit `/etc/ldap_authz_proxy.conf` to your liking, and then enable the service by `systemctl enable ldap_authz_proxy.service`.

-Once installed, edit `/etc/ldap_authz_proxy.conf` to your liking, and then enable the service by `systemctl enable ldap_authz_proxy.service`.
+This is the recommended way to install this on Debian systems.

 ## Testing